 Ransome was able to draw on years of experience as a writer before he launched the Swallows & Amazons series and this shines through.
 Since really only six children and two adults appear in his first book we get to know them well and are ready to welcome others such as Dick and Dorothea when they come along in Winter Holiday.

 Is it because, ‘nothing happens in the books that couldn’t really have happened’, as Caroline Lawrence wrote recently in The Outlaw, a magazine written for children who readily identify with the characters.
 You can certainly enjoy looking for Ransome’s locations yourself.
 Those who do so are almost certain to buy the books for their own offspring.

 Adults read the books, saying they bring great solace, evoking nostalgic memories and taking them back to a carefree childhood when summer days were spent devising camps and imaginary sailing adventures.
 Perhaps the traditional values act as an anchor in our stormy lives.

-Hopefully the film of ‘Swallow & Amazons’, made in 1973 and yet repeated on television so many times, helped to keep the flags flying.
+The film adaptation of ‘Swallow & Amazons’ made in 1973 and repeated on television so many times, helped to keep the flags flying.
 It too has been labelled as ‘a timeless classic’ and ‘an enduring success’.
-StudioCanal have recently released a 40th Anniversary DVD with footage so beautifully restored that if it wasn’t for the extras package you might think it had been shot last summer.
-I have just found the original, official trailer made for the film in 1974.
+StudioCanal released a 40th Anniversary DVD with footage so beautifully restored that if it wasn’t for the extras package you might think it had been shot last summer.
+I have just found its original, official trailer.
 The commentary is so dated it’s hilarious, but the film itself seems fresh.
 Why is this?